 The TIDA's governing body is not substantively the same as that of the City and does not provide services entirely or almost entirely to the City.
 The TIDA is reported in a separate column to emphasize that it is legally separate from the City.
-The City is financially accountable for the TIDA though the appointment of the TIDA's Board and the ability of the City to approve the TIDA's budget.
+The City is financially accountable for the TIDA's budget.
+Disclosures related to the TIDA's badget and the ability of the City to approve the TIDA's budget.
 Disclosures related to the TIDA, where significant, are separately identified throughout these notes.
 Separate financial statements are not prepared for TIDA.
-Further information about TIDA can be obtained from their administrative offices at 1 Avenue of the Palms, Suite 241, Treasure Island, San Francisco, CA 94130
+Further information about TIDA can be obtained from their administrative offices at 1 Avenue of the Palms, Suite 241, Treasure Island, San Francisco, CA 94130.